 Critical Care consists of two wards; 1.
 The Critical Care Unit on the 1st floor including Areas A, B & C. 2.
 The Medical High Dependency Unit (MHDU) on the second floor of the hospital.

 At the most recent inspection in January 2019 by our external regulators, the Care Quality Commission (CQC) the critical care service was assessed as being Good.

-In 2020 we will be starting a multi-disciplinary Rehabilitation of Critically Ill Adults service.
+We have a multi-disciplinary Rehabilitation of Critically Ill Adults service.

 We participate in the national programme of Critical Care audit (ICNARC) and are very active in research.
 For example, at Russells Hall Hospital we recruited more patients to the national COVID trial REMAP-CAP than any other hospital in the UK.